 And then of course came the dubs.
 While there have been many in all sorts of languages (and Z providing fertile ground for the fan-sub VHS market in the early 90s), the first English dub was in 1989 by Harmony Gold, who did at least the first five episodes and a combined version of the first and third movies in a few test markets.
 In 1995, Funimation would attempt to dub the first thirteen episodes using the Harmony Gold script as a starting point, which is where names such as Master Roshi, Power Pole, and the Flying Nimbus come from.
 This too did not take off (once again due to a poor timeslot), so in 1996 Funimation skipped ahead to the Z portion, which was seen as being more overtly action-focussed in its early episodes than its predecessor, and they hoped the audience would keep up with all the new characters and plot elements showing up with little-to-no introduction.
 They did, and the rest is history.

 Initially covering the first 67 episodes, cut down into 53, plus the third movie, aired as a 3-part special, Z was at first dubbed using voice actors from The Ocean Group and distributed by Saban Entertainment in syndication, at first to early timeslots, but by the time the second season was underway, it was a huge hit.
 After Saban parted ways to focus on programming that they produced themselves, Cartoon Network picked the show up for their Toonami block in 1998 just after school at 5pm, exposing Z to hundreds of thousands of American kids.
 Problem was, Funimation had only dubbed those 53 episodes, which ran on repeat for a year.
 To save money, Funimation fired the Ocean cast and hired local Texas voice actors (some practically off the street) alongside newly-composed music for their first ever in-house dub, which began airing in late 1999.
 And let's be honest, if you're American, this dub is probably why most of you are even here.
 The in-house cast would become the de-facto English cast for the franchise, with a partial cast shake-up in 2009 for the dub of Dragon Ball Z Kai.
 The 1999 dub is infamous among those in the know for heavy alterations, including replacement music, voice actor choices, erasing mystical and Wuxia elements, changing names, "punching up" the dialogue in general, and mis-characterization.
-Regardless, Z continued to be a massive success in the west; the first anime would eventually be fully dubbed in English in 2001 while the Z dub was in the Cell arc.
-Meanwhile, the UK, Canada, and various European territories were treated to an alternate dub using much the same scripts as Funimation's dub, but with the Ocean cast, and using a score initially comprised of library tracks Ocean had built up from other productions, but became more and more its own original score as it went on.
+Regardless, Z continued to be a massive success in North America; the first anime would eventually be fully dubbed in English in 2001 while the Z dub was in the Cell arc.
+Meanwhile, the UK, Canada, and various English-speaking territories were treated to an alternate dub using much the same scripts as Funimation's dub, but with the Ocean cast, and using a score initially comprised of library tracks Ocean had built up from other productions, but became more and more its own original score as it went on.
 The alternate dub would then go on to dub the original series and GT, for which it would have its own cast replacement (moving voicework from Vancouver to Calgary), but they also switched to using scripts more faithfully translated from the original Japanese than Funimation's, and used the original Japanese score.
 They also did a really damn catchy version of the Japanese opening to GT.
 Though Funimation hit back hard against that with their own version from their "Remastered" DVDs in 2008.

 The success of Dragon Ball, and its overwhelming influence on not just Japanese but global popular culture, is impossible to dispute.
 It became one of the biggest hits ever in Japan, and while it was hardly the first anime to be shown and become moderately popular in the west, it was the one that caused an exposure explosion in Europe and America.
 Americans and Europeans always have an idea of what it is when they hear its title, most Latinos and Americans who grew up during the 1990s have watched it, it's still running on TV internationally, and merchandising is alive and well.
 It is sometimes derided for being simplistic and for drawn-out multi-episode fights with little story progression (thanks to Filler); however, one must keep in mind that the show is primarily aimed at kids and teens aged 10 to 18, with older adults not really in the picture.